What Can We Do To Keep Our RVs Black Water Holding Tank From Clogging Up?

 The last product I would recommend is to install an aftermarket holding tank flushing system.
 Depending on how your holding tank is configured one of these 3 products should work for you.
 The Camco RV Dual Flush Pro Holding Tank Rinser with Gate Valve

-, Camco RV Dual Flush RV Holding Tank Rinser
+or the Camco RV Dual Flush RV Holding Tank Rinser

 .
 Our motorhome has a built in tank cleaner and it really helps get all the crud out of the tanks.